 Luckily, one of them had a link.
 It went to the 2016 monitoring report Study on the functioning and price evolution of the Belgian wholesale electricity market, published on September 28, 2017.
 No wonder why I didn’t find anything.
 This is not exactly the kind of title that I was looking for when searching for reports on the impact of electric cars.

 There was a subsection detailing the impact of electric cars on the grid and I recognized the numbers that the journalist used.

 Besides the calculation of the impact of 1 million vehicles, the author(s) of the report did the same for 100,000, 250,000, 500,000, 2 million and 5 million vehicles.
-They then came to the conclusion that our grid with its current capacity could accommodate at least 2 million vehicles (except for some days during winter).
+They then came to the conclusion that our grid, having its current capacity, could accommodate at least 2 million vehicles (except for some days during winter).